Ethiopian Orthodox Tewahedo Church: Music

-The music of Ethiopian Orthodox Church traced back to Saint Yared, who composed Zema or "chant", which divided into three modes: Geʽez (ordinary days), Ezel (fast days and Lent) and Araray (principal feasts).
+The music of Ethiopian Orthodox Church traces back to Saint Yared, who composed zema ("chanting"), which is divided into three modes: Geʽez (ordinary days), Ezel (fast days and Lent), and Araray (principal feasts).
 It is important to Ethiopian liturgy and divided into fourteen Anaphoras, the normal use being of the Twelve Apostles.
 In ancient times, there were six Anaphoras used by many monasteries.